julianshapiro/velocity/packages/velocity/README.md

 Velocity.js
 ========

-Velocity is currently undergoing testing.
+Velocity is undergoing testing.
 Full public release is scheduled for April 30th.

 Documentation can be found at http://VelocityJS.org